PJ Dick Innovation Fund: Faculty Grants Program

 - Project Description

-- Provide an overview of the project (the who, what, where, when, why and how).
+- Provide an overview of the project (the who, what, where, when, why and how) and address the following questions:

-- How does the proposal address at least one of the three challenges in critical and innovative ways?
+- How does the project address at least one of the three challenges in critical and innovative ways?

 - What approaches, methods or frameworks will be used to further the work?

-- How will the proposal promote new work, further existing work and/or disseminate prior work?
+- How will the project promote new work, further existing work and/or disseminate prior work?

 - If funded, what outcomes will result?